Montana bars birth certificate changes, even with surgery

 The state health department said late Monday in an emergency order that it would no longer record the category of “gender” on people’s birth certificates, replacing that category with a listing for “sex” that can be changed only in rare circumstances.

-Sex is “immutable,” the order said, while gender is a “social…construct” that can change over time.
+Sex is “immutable,” the order said, while gender is a “social … construct” that can change over time.

 The order came a month after a state judge temporarily blocked enforcement of a law that required transgender people to have undergone a “surgical procedure” before being allowed to change their gender on their birth certificates.